clmay/school/assignments/07-assignment.md

 9. List the first and last names of students are in trouble of failing section 87 because they received a score on the final exam that was below the average of the rest of the class for that final exam.
-Order the list by last name
+Order the list by last name.

 ```
 FIRST_NAME                LAST_NAME